Az-Neter/The-Universal-Tapestry/Games/It's a Wonderful World.md

 The Reapers' Game can also be seen as a microcosm of the larger cycles and patterns in the universe.
 The fact that the game repeats itself every seven days can be seen as a reflection of the larger cycles and patterns that occur in nature, such as the cycles of the moon and the seasons.

 Overall, The World Ends with You's use of symbology and numerology adds depth and complexity to the game's themes and characters, highlighting the interconnectedness of spiritual and physical realities.

+One more thing that needs to be mentioned when discussing the occult themes of TWEWY is the concept of "vibes".
+Vibes are a constant presence in the game and can be seen as a representation of a person's aura or energy.
+Each character in the game has their own unique vibe, which can affect the world around them and influence the people they encounter.

+In occultism, the idea of vibes relates to the belief that everything in the universe is made up of energy, and that this energy can be felt and even manipulated.
+This is similar to the concept of chi or prana in Eastern spiritual traditions.

+The importance of vibes in TWEWY cannot be overstated, as the player is constantly reminded of the power of positive and negative energy throughout the game.
+In this way, TWEWY can be seen as a lesson in harnessing and controlling one's own energy, and understanding the effect it has on the world around us.

 In the original game, the player characters are trapped in a game imposed upon them by the Reapers, who represent forces of spiritual stagnation and resistance to change.
 The game serves as a means for the player characters to overcome their personal struggles and fears, and ultimately transcend the limitations of their previous selves.